boldingd/EclipsePhaseContent/Locus.md

 >
 > **Curé**: OK, I think maybe we should move on before this turns into a shit-fight.
 >
-> **Minerva**: \@Curé, given that you are yourself and Extropian Mutualist, you should consider the way that your prejudices, and your association with \@anarcat, may impact your moderation decisions.
+> **Minerva**: \@Curé, given that you are yourself an Extropian Mutualist, you should consider the way that your prejudices, and your association with \@anarcat, may impact your moderation decisions.
 >
-> **curé**: And you really need to learn to drop it when the channel mod says to drop it.
+> **Curé**: And you really need to learn to drop it when the channel mod says to drop it.

 Ultimately, your opinion of this economic system may come down to how much value you place on strong egalitarianism, or on having a society where it's very difficult to become desperately poor, versus how much you'd like a highly productive economy.
 I don't think there's necessarily a right answer there.